tldr-pages/tldr/pages/common/gh-repo.md

 > Work with GitHub repositories on the command line.
 > More information: <https://cli.github.com/manual/gh_repo>.

-- Create new repository (if the repository name is not set, it will default to the name of the current directory):
+- Create a new repository (if the repository name is not set, it will default to the name of the current directory):

 `gh repo create {{name}}`